 What's been your biggest business challenge?
 How did you overcome it?
 (Or how are you trying to overcome it?)

 My biggest business challenge has been to find a supplier for Blackbun Fashion.
 I had invented this new product called the Blackbun, which is a hair accessory that makes volume curls.
 Since the product was completely new, it was extremely difficult to find a supplier.
 There was no knowledge about manufacturing techniques or machines that could be used.
-After contacting many many potential suppliers - I didn't even know what kind of supplier would be able to manufacture my product and I got very creative, from sock factories to hosiery companies - I found this tiny family business in Lithuania whose owner believed in me and the idea.
-It took us almost a year and many feedback loops to end up with the Blackbun how it is today.
+After contacting many, many potential suppliers - I didn't even know what kind of supplier would be able to manufacture my product and I got very creative, from sock factories to hosiery companies - I found this tiny family business in Lithuania whose owner believed in me and the idea.
+It took us almost a year and many feedback loops to end up with how the Blackbun is today.

 What keeps you up at night?

 Ideas!
 I have a very active, creative mind, and sometimes I cannot stop it from racing when I want to sleep.
 So it keeps revolving around problems I'd like to solve, and then I have to turn on the light in the middle of the night to write things down...again and again until I get really annoyed.